YuzuZensai/Rusty/Instructions/install-wsl.md

 4. After the extension is installed, restart or reload Visual Studio Code to apply the changes.

-5. You should now be able to use WSL2 as one of your available terminals in Visual Studio Code.
+5. You should now be able to use WSL2 as one of your available terminals in Visual Studio Code (The drop down arrow to the right of + icon around top right of your terminal section)

 Now you're all set to work with WSL2 and use it seamlessly with Visual Studio Code!